VedalAI/neuro-amongus/README.md

 - Build the plugin using an IDE of your choice, I'm using Visual Studio but JetBrains Rider is a better alternative
 - Add the built Neuro.dll to your plugins folder (I'd recommend adding `<OutputPath>PATH_TO_AMONG_US_FOLDER\Among Us\BepInEx\plugins</OutputPath>` to the PropertyGroup section of the [Neuro.csproj](Neuro/Neuro.csproj) file)
 - Run Among Us

+## How to run the AI
+- Ensure requirements are installed
+- Use this for betterproto `pip install git+https://github.com/thrive-labs/python-betterproto.git@add-pickle-methods`

 ## Contributing